ColeCaccamise/react-portfolio/README.md

 This project is refactoring my existing site built with HTML/CSS/JS with React JS.

-It utilizes components and the various hooks available within the frameork/library.
+It utilizes components and the various hooks available within the library such as useState and useNavigate.